chaseofthejungle/intro-to-microsoft-exchange/README.md

 * The automatic syncing of data for various apps and devices.
 * Keeping inboxes secure through anti-spam and anti-malware/anti-virus filtering solutions.
 * Keeping inbox messages 'focused' so that the most essential messages remain emphasized.
 * Empowering organizations to collaborate through shared data and other resources.
+* For e-mail transmissions, compatability with TCP (Transmission Control Protocol) subprotocols (e.g., SMTP, POP, IMAP).

 <hr />